5G-ERA/docs/Workshops/ICRA24/README.md

 **14:50-15:40 Hand on experience of ROS under the Connected Robotics**

 Scenario: Breaking the barrier of ROS2 DDS into real-world networks
-* Limitation of ROS2 and DDS (BUT) and Hand on experience of remote object detection in unstructured networks – _Dr Michal Kapinus (Brno University of Technology, Czechia)_
+* Limitation of ROS2/DDS and Hand on experience of remote object detection in unstructured networks – _Dr Michal Kapinus (Brno University of Technology, Czechia)_
 * Hand on experience of obstacle avoidance in unstructured networks – _Dr Michal Kapinus (Brno University of Technology, Czechia)_
 * Demonstration: Behind scene story, fully orchestrated infrastructure automation – _Mr.
 Bartosz Bratus and Mr. Radu Popescu (University of Bedfordshire, UK)_